UA-NASA-Robotics/Roobot-Over-IP/lib/CodecReadme.md

 - 0: Value high byte, 0-255 for analog pins only.
 - 1: Value low byte, 0-3 for analog pins only.

+## ODrive

+The ODrive module is a module that interfaces with an ODrive motor controller, allowing for control of motors and encoders.
+It uses the UART protocol to communicate with the ODrive.

+### Set Control Mode

+Set the control mode of the ODrive, either target position, velocity, or torque.
+Use the code `ODriveConstants::SETCONTROLMODE` to call this.

+Payloads[0]:

+- Position: `ODriveConstants::POSITIONMODE`
+- Velocity: `ODriveConstants::VELOCITYMODE`
+- Torque: `ODriveConstants::TORQUEMODE`

+#### Return

+actionCode: `ODriveConstants::SETCONTROLMODE`

+Payload [1 byte]:

+- 0: Success, 0 if not successful, 1 if successful.
+(Unable to change control mode under error, or when motor is busy/moving)

+### Get Control Mode

+Get the control mode of the ODrive.
+Use the code `ODriveConstants::GETCONTROLMODE` to call this.

+#### Return

+actionCode: `ODriveConstants::GETCONTROLMODE`

+Payload [1 byte]:

+- 0: Control mode, see available options in `ODriveConstants` namespace.

+### Set Position

+Sets the target position when in position control mode.
+Use the code `ODriveConstants::SETPOSITION` to call this.
+When not in position control mode, this will have no effect.

+Units: rev (revolutions)

+Payload [4 bytes]: (float, little-endian)

+- 0: Position long byte 1 (high byte)
+- 1: Position long byte 2
+- 2: Position long byte 3
+- 3: Position long byte 4 (low byte)

+#### Return

+actionCode: `ODriveConstants::SETPOSITION`

+Payload [1 byte]:

+- 0: Success, 0 if not successful, 1 if successful.
+(Unable to set position under error)

+### Get Position Set Point

+Gets the current position set point (not actual) of the motor.
+Use the code `ODriveConstants::GETPOSITIONSETPOINT` to call this.

+#### Return

+actionCode: `ODriveConstants::GETPOSITION`

+Payload [4 bytes]: (float, little-endian)

+- 0: Position long byte 1 (high byte)
+- 1: Position long byte 2
+- 2: Position long byte 3
+- 3: Position long byte 4 (low byte)

+### Set Velocity

+Sets the target velocity when in velocity control mode, or the maximum velocity when in the other modes.
+Use the code `ODriveConstants::SETVELOCITY` to call this.

+Units: rev/s (revolutions per second)

+Payload [4 bytes]: (float, little-endian)

+- 0: Velocity long byte 1 (high byte)
+- 1: Velocity long byte 2
+- 2: Velocity long byte 3
+- 3: Velocity long byte 4 (low byte)

+#### Return

+actionCode: `ODriveConstants::SETVELOCITY`

+Payload [1 byte]:

+- 0: Success, 0 if not successful, 1 if successful.
+(Unable to set velocity under error)

+### Get Velocity Set Point

+Gets the current velocity set point (not actual) value of the motor.
+Use the code `ODriveConstants::GETVELOCITYSETPOINT` to call this.

+#### Return

+actionCode: `ODriveConstants::GETVELOCITYSETPOINT`

+Payload [4 bytes]: (float, little-endian)

+- 0: Velocity long byte 1 (high byte)
+- 1: Velocity long byte 2
+- 2: Velocity long byte 3
+- 3: Velocity long byte 4 (low byte)

+### Set Torque

+Sets the target torque when in torque control mode, or the maximum torque when in the other modes.
+Use the code `ODriveConstants::SETTORQUE` to call this.

+Unit: Nm (Newton meters)

+Payload [4 bytes]: (float, little-endian)

+- 0: Torque long byte 1 (high byte)
+- 1: Torque long byte 2
+- 2: Torque long byte 3
+- 3: Torque long byte 4 (low byte)

+#### Return

+actionCode: `ODriveConstants::SETTORQUE`

+Payload [1 byte]:

+- 0: Success, 0 if not successful, 1 if successful.
+(Unable to set torque under error)

+### Get Torque Set Point

+Gets the current torque set point (not actual) value of the motor.
+Use the code `ODriveConstants::GETTORQUESETPOINT` to call this.

+#### Return

+actionCode: `ODriveConstants::GETTORQUESETPOINT`

+Payload [4 bytes]: (float, little-endian)

+- 0: Torque long byte 1 (high byte)
+- 1: Torque long byte 2
+- 2: Torque long byte 3
+- 3: Torque long byte 4 (low byte)

+### Set Acceleration

+Sets the acceleration of the motor.
+Use the code `ODriveConstants::SETMAXACCELERATION` to call this.
+This is the maximum acceleration that the motor will use to reach the target velocity.
+Note, this is not a feature of the ODrive, but a value the ROI module will use to limit changes in velocity.
+Helps to prevent jerky movements/over current errors.

+Units: rev/s^2 (revolutions per second squared)

+Payload [4 bytes]: (float, little-endian)

+- 0: Acceleration long byte 1 (high byte)
+- 1: Acceleration long byte 2
+- 2: Acceleration long byte 3
+- 3: Acceleration long byte 4 (low byte)

+#### Return

+actionCode: `ODriveConstants::SETMAXACCELERATION`

+Payload [1 byte]:

+- 0: Success, 0 if not successful, 1 if successful.

+### Get Acceleration

+Gets the acceleration of the motor.
+Use the code `ODriveConstants::GETMAXACCELERATION` to call this.

+#### Return

+actionCode: `ODriveConstants::GETMAXACCELERATION`

+Payload [4 bytes]: (float, little-endian)

+- 0: Acceleration long byte 1 (high byte)
+- 1: Acceleration long byte 2
+- 2: Acceleration long byte 3
+- 3: Acceleration long byte 4 (low byte)

+### Get Error

+Gets the error code of the ODrive.
+Use the code `ODriveConstants::GETERROR` to call this.

+#### Return

+actionCode: `ODriveConstants::GETERROR`

+Payload [1 byte]:

+- 0: Error code, see available options in `ODriveConstants` namespace.

+### Clear Errors

+Clears the error code of the ODrive.
+Use the code `ODriveConstants::CLEARERRORS` to call this.

+#### Return

+actionCode: `ODriveConstants::CLEARERRORS`

+Payload [1 byte]:

+- 0: Success, 0 if not successful, 1 if successful.

+### Get Position

+Gets the current position (real) of the motor.
+Use the code `ODriveConstants::GETPOSITION` to call this.

+#### Return

+actionCode: `ODriveConstants::GETPOSITION`

+Payload [4 bytes]: (float, little-endian)

+- 0: Position long byte 1 (high byte)
+- 1: Position long byte 2
+- 2: Position long byte 3
+- 3: Position long byte 4 (low byte)

+### Get Velocity

+Gets the current velocity (real) of the motor.
+Use the code `ODriveConstants::GETVELOCITY` to call this.

+#### Return

+actionCode: `ODriveConstants::GETVELOCITY`

+Payload [4 bytes]: (float, little-endian)

+- 0: Velocity long byte 1 (high byte)
+- 1: Velocity long byte 2
+- 2: Velocity long byte 3
+- 3: Velocity long byte 4 (low byte)

+### Get Bus Voltage

+Returns the bus voltage of the ODrive.
+Use the code `ODriveConstants::GETBUSVOLTAGE` to call this.

+#### Return

+actionCode: `ODriveConstants::GETBUSVOLTAGE`

+Payload [2 bytes]: (Voltage \* 10, little-endian) [164 = 16.4V]

+- 0: Bus voltage high byte
+- 1: Bus voltage low byte

+### Get Current

+Returns the current of the ODrive.
+Use the code `ODriveConstants::GETCURRENT` to call this.

+#### Return

+actionCode: `ODriveConstants::GETCURRENT`

+Payload [4 bytes]: (float, little-endian)

+- 0: Current long byte 1 (high byte)
+- 1: Current long byte 2
+- 2: Current long byte 3
+- 3: Current long byte 4 (low byte)

+### Get Temperature

+Returns the temperature of the ODrive, and if applicable, the motor.
+Use the code `ODriveConstants::GETTEMPERATURE` to call this.

+#### Return

+actionCode: `ODriveConstants::GETTEMPERATURE`

+Payload [4 bytes]: (temp C, little-endian) [250 = 250C]

+- 0: ODrive FET temperature high byte
+- 1: ODrive FET temperature low byte
+- 2: Motor temperature high byte
+- 3: Motor temperature low byte

 ## Best Practices

 1. Encapsulate your code in a namespace.
 Keep constants in a separate namespace, and use `constexpr` rather than `const` for them.
 This will help prevent name collisions and make your code more readable. `Constexpr` is also more efficient than `const`, as it is evaluated at compile time rather than run time.
 (Like `#define` but with type and scope safety)